Charged Complexity and the Thermofield Double State: Charged Complexity from Complex Covariance Matrices

-The covariance matrices, circuit \eqref{circuitgens} and generators\eqref{allS} get rotated according to
+The covariance matrices, circuit \eqref{circuitgens} and generators \eqref{allS} get rotated according to

-One such useful transformation mentioned earlier is the one moving between the real and complex coordinates, \ie $\xi_\mathbb{R} = R_{\mathbb{C}\to \mathbb{R}}$ where $R$ was defined in eq.~\eqref{Strans0}.
-Note that not all basis transformations can be represented as unitary transformations acting on the state $|\psi\rangle$ used to define the covariance matrix.
+One such useful transformation mentioned earlier is the one moving between the real and complex operators, \ie $\xi_\mathbb{R} = R_{\mathbb{C}\to \mathbb{R}}\xi_\mathbb{C}$ where $R_{\mathbb{C}\to \mathbb{R}}$ is the same transformation as given in eq.~\eqref{Strans0}.
+Note that not all such basis transformations can be represented as unitary transformations acting on the state $|\psi\rangle$ used to define the covariance matrix.
 Finally, let us point out that the inner product \eqref{eq:Topaz} has to be evaluated in the basis in which we want to compute the complexity.
-Alternatively we may compute it in a different basis by using the rotated inner product
+Alternatively, we may compute it in a different basis by using the rotated inner product